sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

 - state locking is to prevent the conflicts and inconsistensies when operation are being preformed

 ## opreations
-- operations refers to performing API requests against infrastructure services in order to create
+- operations refers to performing API requests against infrastructure services in order to create read update